lyricbowditch/my-website/otherprojects.md

 ## Collaboration with Jupie

 Lyric has collaborated with Baltimore-based musical artist <b>Jupie</b> in a variety of artistic media.
-She created original collage artwork for his 2024 album <i>Brick Hill</i>, on which she wrote lyrics and recorded vocals for the track “It Was a Thursday.”
+She created original artwork for his 2025 single "Crotona" and his 2024 album <i>Brick Hill</i>, on which she wrote lyrics and recorded vocals for the track “It Was a Thursday.”
 Previously, she designed Jupie merch and directed/edited the music video for the track “Yams” off his 2019 EP <i>Deep in the Seat</i>.

 <a href="https://open.spotify.com/album/7zsR6O8S3HQVXqkgKbK4fi?si=LUDbLkBQRlOdAok-XPPfjQ" target="_blank">
 <img src="{{ "/assets/BrickHill.jpeg" | relative_url }}"